 The immediate response is: it depends.
 Of course, no one likes this answer.
 And yet, it does depend on several key factors that are specific to each case.
 These factors include: the value proposition (what’s the problem, what’s the solution), business model, product development plan, the founders’ financial situation, and more.

 While this may seem complicated, it need not be.
-So, I’ve developed a simple and short list of guiding questions that can help each company arrive to the amount that’s right for it.
+So, I’ve developed a simple and short list of guiding questions that can help each company arrive at the amount that’s right for it.

 1. What is your next key milestone?